Notable US Spies Fast Facts

 1987-1992 - Pitts passes information on FBI operations to the Soviet Union and Russia.

 1995 - A Russian diplomat at the UN names Pitts as a former spy.
-FBI agents posing as Russian intelligence officers contact Pitts in an attempt to lure him back to spying.
+FBI agents posing as Russian intelligence officers contact Pitts to attempt to lure him back to spying.
 Pitts delivers documents in exchange for $65,000.

 December 18, 1996 - Pitts is arrested.
 He is charged two days later with conspiring and attempting to commit espionage.